IceCube Collaboration Governance Document

 Transcriptions of verbatim reports of approved presentations to be included in conference proceedings are posted on the IceCube www site not later than two weeks before the editorial deadline to allow review, comments and suggestions for revisions by the Collaboration.
 Such controls do not normally apply to colloquium or seminar talks at members’ home or other institutions on personal invitation but the Analysis Coordinator must be made aware of any new results which differ from results already public or might be controversial.
 For presenting such results Analysis Coordinator approval must be obtained.

 Results are to be submitted for publication in refereed journals.
 Drafts of research results are prepared by the analysis teams; drafts of papers on technical matters are prepared by the cognizant individuals.
 The internal review procedure is described in Appendix C. Journal articles are bylined by the full author list in alphabetical order.
 The Collaboration Board constructs the author list from compilations provided it by Constituent Institution representatives.
 As a rule collaborators may become authors six months after joining the collaboration.
 They are normally removed from the list one year after leaving.
 This period may be extended in special cases of former collaborators who contributed essential effort to the construction of IceCube.
 Others who have contributed to a particular effort may be included as authors.
 Individual requests not to be included as authors are acceded to without prejudice.
 Any Constituent Institution representative may request a variance from the default listing to allow submission of a paper for publication authored by a subset of members and others who have contributed to a particular special (usually technical) subject.
-A 2/3 majority of the Collaboration Board is required for approval.
+A concurring vote by two-thirds of all Constituent Institutions is required for approval.
+Only active votes will be counted.

 Associate members only appear on the author list for the publication(s) directly related to their analysis and agree not to publish independently results based on private IceCube software or data.